Are you wondering "why is my PowerPoint file so large?"

 There's no reason to stop learning PowerPoint now.
 Here are tutorials to help you keep growing your presentation and PowerPoint skills:

-- Charting is a great way to present numerical values in an easy-to-understand format, and it's simple to make charts in PowerPoint; check out How to Make Great Charts in Microsoft PowerPoint to build those skills.
+- Charting is a great way to present numerical values in an easy-to-understand format.
+It's simple to make charts in PowerPoint; check out How to Make Great Charts in Microsoft PowerPoint to build those skills.

 - Sven Lenaerts has a wonderful tutorial with beginner presentation design advice, in How to Make Your PowerPoint Presentation Design Better.

 How did these tricks reduce your files?
-Let me know in the comments, or if you have any questions about how to reduce your PowerPoint file size, feel free to ask.
+Let me know in the comments, or if you've got any questions about how to reduce your PowerPoint file size, feel free to ask.